DIY cake stand tutorial

 Carefully flip over the cake stand so it’s right-side up.
 It’s starting to look like something now, isn’t it?
 But the caulk won’t be enough to hold the two together, so we’ll attach them using a countersunk screw.
 Countersinking will allow you to drill from the top of the Lazy Susan while still maintaining a flat surface for your cake.
 Using the center-point you marked with a pencil, drill your pilot hole through both the Lazy Susan and pedestal base, then follow by drilling the countersunk screw until it is flush with the surface.

 You’ll probably notice that there’s a gap between the pedestal base and the Lazy Susan piece, but that’s easy to fix.
 Flipping the stand so it’s upside down again, take your caulk and draw a very thin line around the perimeter of where the two pieces are attached.
 Now smear this into any gaps, and wipe away the excess for a clean finish.
 We used our fingers, but you can use something else if you don’t want to get that dirty.

 Take this time to dab a little bit of caulk or wood putty in the part where the screwhead is on the top.
 Again, wipe away any excess.
 Once it’s had time to dry, you can even sand away any excess residue if needed.

 After letting the caulk sit for the appropriate time, prime the entire piece by following the instructions on the can.
 We did a few coats of primer to make sure it was evenly covered.

-You’ll have to wait for each coat to dry before moving on, but once it’s all primed it’s time to paint!
+You’ll have to wait for each coat to dry before moving on, but once it’s all primed it’s time to paint your DIY cake stand!
 We used a semi-satin-finish white spray paint to give a nice, finished look.
 It may be no hobnail Fenton, but it will certainly get the job done!

 Did anyone else find a way to incorporate a cake pedestal without reducing the size of the cake drastically?